co3carbonate/live-counting-extension/README.md

 ##Installation

-Using GreaseMonkey or TamperMonkey, create and save a new script containing the contents of `client.js`.
+Using GreaseMonkey or TamperMonkey, create and save a new userscript containing [the contents of client.js](https://raw.githubusercontent.com/co3carbonate/live-counting-extension/master/client.js).
 That's it!

 ##Features